CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Introduction

-The results in \cite{IK-CSAT} link the existence of absorbing polynomials, commutator theoretical properties, and the complexity of $\CSAT(\algA)$ and $\CEQV(\algA)$ for algebras from congruence modular varieties: For so called \emph{supernilpotent} algebras $\algA$, which do not have absorbing polynomials of arbitrary big arities, the problems are in P (for $\CSAT$ this was independently shown in \cite{kompatscher-EQSAT-supernilpotent}, and for $\CEQV$ already in \cite{AM-commutator}).
-On the other hand, very roughly speaking, \emph{non-nilpotent} algebras allow to efficiently construct circuits, which express absorbing polynomials, and therefore (almost always) have hard $\CSAT$ and $\CEQV$ problems.
+The results in \cite{IK-CSAT} link the existence of non-trivial absorbing polynomials, commutator theoretical properties, and the complexity of $\CSAT(\algA)$ and $\CEQV(\algA)$ for algebras from congruence modular varieties: For so called \emph{supernilpotent} algebras $\algA$, which do not have absorbing polynomials of arbitrary big arities, the problems are in P (for $\CSAT$ this was independently shown in \cite{kompatscher-EQSAT-supernilpotent}, and for $\CEQV$ already in \cite{AM-commutator}).
+On the other hand, \emph{non-nilpotent} algebras allow to efficiently construct circuits, which express non-trivial absorbing polynomial operations.
+These circuits were used to prove that the circuit equivalence problem of non-nilpotent Mal'tsev algebras is coNP-complete, and the circuit satisfiability problem NP-complete \cite{IKK-Maltsev} (and, modulo taking quotients, versions of these hardness results also hold in the general congruence modular case \cite{IK-CSAT}).

-However, this left an intriguing gap for nilpotent, but not supernilpotent Maltsev algebras (see Problem 2 in \cite{IK-CSAT}).
-Although such algebras admit non-trivial absorbing polynomials of all arities, there are some known examples $\algA$, for which $\CSAT(\algA)$ and $\CEQV(\algA)$ are solvable in polynomial time (see \cite{IKK-examples, KKK-CEQV-2nilpotent}).
-An explanation for this seemingly contradictory phenomenon is, that these non-trivial absorbing polynomials cannot be efficiently represented by circuits.
+This left an intriguing gap for nilpotent, but not supernilpotent Mal'tsev algebras (see Problem 2 in \cite{IK-CSAT}).
+Although such algebras admit non-trivial absorbing polynomial operations of all arities, there are some known examples $\algA$, for which $\CSAT(\algA)$ and $\CEQV(\algA)$ are solvable in polynomial time (see \cite{IKK-examples, KKK-CEQV-2nilpotent}).
+An explanation for this counter-intuitive phenomenon is, that these non-trivial absorbing polynomials cannot \emph{efficiently} be represented by circuits.

-In fact, a conjecture of Barrington, Straubing and Th{\'e}rien about so called CC-circuits \cite{BST-NUDFA} was shown in \cite{kompatscher-CCcircuits} to be equivalent to absorbing polynomials in nilpotent algebras having the following lower bound on their size:
+For nilpotent algebras in general, this is ties to an open conjecture by Barrington, Straubing and Th{\'e}rien in circuit complexity, which states that CC-circuits of bounded width (or equivalently, programs over solvable groups) require exponential size to express conjunctions \cite{BST-NUDFA}.
+This conjecture was shown in \cite{kompatscher-CCcircuits} to be equivalent to absorbing polynomials in nilpotent algebras having the following lower bound on their size: